What Is Couples Therapy Insurance?

 Benefits manager and insurance

 Your company's benefits manager may be able to clarify what you are entitled to for couples therapy, the number of sessions, and other applicable details.
-If you are planning on receiving counseling through an employee assistance program, you may inquire whether the therapist you plan to see is part of the network.
+If you are planning on receiving counseling through an employee assistance program, you may inquire whether the therapist you plan to see is part of the network for counseling services.

 If your former employer offered an EAP but you are no longer part of the company, Continuation of Health Coverage (COBRA) plans may also offer couples counseling.